nathanmarz/storm/README.md

  -r,--remote                  Deploy the topology to a remote cluster.
  -R,--resource                Treat the supplied path as a classpath
                               resource instead of a file.
- -s,--sleep <sleep>           When running locally, the amount of time to
+ -s,--sleep <ms>              When running locally, the amount of time to
                               sleep (in ms.) before killing the topology and shutting down the local cluster.
- -z,--zookeeper <zookeeper>   When running in local mode, use the
+ -z,--zookeeper <host:port>   When running in local mode, use the
                               ZooKeeper at the specified <host>:<port>
                               instead of the in-process ZooKeeper.
 ```